How to Remove Copilot App from Windows 11

 Step 2Go to the Right Registry Location

-Registry Editor, a tool for changing Windows settings, requires users to locate a specific path.
-On the left side of Registry Editor, follow this exact path: `🗝️HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer`.
+Registry Editor requires locating a specific path.
+On the left side of Registry Editor, follow this exact path: `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Explorer`.

-The exact path you need to navigate to is HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows.
+The exact path required for this specific tweak is HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows.

 Step 3Create the "WindowsAI" Key